SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-07-best-rfkjr-headline.md

 He's got a long history of being anti-vaccine and spreading misinformation.
 He was previously smacked down by the FDA and CDC, before Republicans neutered them.
 For example, he pushed the de-worming drug ivermectin against COVID-19.
-He's been credibly accused of altering data, to make analyses show mRNA vaccines for COVID-19 did various bad things.
+He's also been credibly accused of altering data, to make analyses show mRNA vaccines for COVID-19 did various bad things.